 In order to be able to benefit from this module students must have studied Circuit Theory and Circuit Analysis in the first year of their degree.
-It is also recommended that students have studied Digital Electronics and Fundamentals of Physics II.

 2. SKILLS

 Basic, Generic and Cross Curricular Skills.

 This course contributes to acquire the following generic skills, which are defined in the Section 3 of the Annex to the Orden CIN/352/2009: